-Minute 34 – We Put Breaking News On A Bagel!
+Minute 41 – We Put A Weak Body On A Bagel!

 Lester and Kynan attempt to explain, evaluate, enlighten and elucidate the Academy Award-winning film, Everything Everywhere All At Once, minute by multiversal minute!
 Now, you may only see a couple of chuckleheads trying to talk about a movie and getting distracted by all the cool references and easter eggs…but we see a story!
 Follow us through the multiverse as we explore each individual minute of this amazing film!